Distance measurements from the internal dynamics of globular clusters: Application to the Sombrero galaxy (M104): Distance to Sombrero

-\subsubsection{Dependence on GC parameters}
+\subsection{Dependence on GC parameters}

-After fitting the GCVD relation to the M\,104 GCs, we find a scatter of the residuals of $\sim$ 6\%.
-This is very similar to the scatter in the GC samples of the Milky Way, M\,31, and Centaurus\,A (see Fig.~\ref{fig:GCVD_fits}) and suggests that this scatter is intrinsic to such GC samples.
-In Fig.~\ref{fig:paramters_on_relation}, we colour-coded the GCs according to different parameters to test if the scatter correlates with GC parameters.
+After fitting the GCVD relation to the M104 GCs, we find a scatter of the residuals of $\sim$ 6\%.
+This is very similar to the scatter in the GC samples of the Milky Way, M31, and Centaurus\,A (see Fig.~\ref{fig:GCVD_fits}) and suggests that this scatter is intrinsic to such GC samples.
+In Fig.~\ref{fig:orthogonal_residuals}, we show the orthogonal residuals from the GCVD fit as a function of different GC parameters (similar to Fig. \ref{fig:paramters_on_relation}.
+The orthogonal residuals refer to distance in $V$ and $\sigma$ to be best-fit line, normalised to the best-fit line.

-In the left panel of Fig.~\ref{fig:paramters_on_relation}, the GCs are colour-coded according to their metallicity.
-The metallicity values are drawn from the full M\,104 sample described in \cite{Fahrion2025b}.
-Where available, we used metallicities from optical VLT/MUSE or GTC/OSIRIS spectroscopy, and for the remaining GCs the metallicities were derived directly from full spectrum fitting to the FLAMES spectra.
-While the GCs with measured dispersions cover a broad range of metallicities, there seems to be no clear correlation with the scatter in the magnitude-dispersion plane.
-Splitting the MW and M\,31 GCs into metal-poor and metal-rich GCs, \cite{Beasley2024} found no difference in the GCVD relation's slope or offset, in agreement with our finding for M\,104.

-Similarly, there seems to be no clear correlation between the $B-R$ colour and the scatter on the GCVD relation, as the second panel of Fig.~\ref{fig:paramters_on_relation} shows.
-Also, the scatter does not seem to correlate with the line-of-sight velocity of the GCs.

-The fourth panel shows GCs with available size measurements.
-There might be a hint that smaller-sized GCs lie to the right of the GCVD relation, but this is driven by three objects and a larger sample is required to test this dependence.
-However, the observed offset of SUCD1 could be explained by the size difference as it is a particularly large object with a reported half-light radius of $r_{\text{h}} = 14.7 \pm 1.4$ pc \citep{Hau2009}, significantly larger than typical GCs (mean $r_{\text{h}} \sim 2 - 3$ pc, \citealt{Harris2010, Masters2010}) As the GCVD relation is a consequence of the Virial Theorem, based on the relation between total mass and the combination of velocity dispersion squared and size ($\sigma^2 R_{\text{h}}$), the size can influence the position of a source on the relation, with the effect expected to scale linearly.
-With the much larger size of SUCD1, this effect might play a role, while the narrow range of GC sizes does not have a large impact.

-The final panel in Fig.~\ref{fig:paramters_on_relation} shows the GCs colour-coded by their dynamical mass-to-light ratio as described in the following section.
-GCs with larger mass-to-light ratios appear to lie preferentially to the right of the GCVD relation.
-Given that the dynamical mass scales with the square of the velocity dispersion, this is perhaps not surprising, but indicates that the GCVD distance method might only by applicable for objects within a narrow range of mass-to-light ratios.
-Interestingly, SUCD1 is an outlier in this respect as it lies above the relation, but still has a larger mass-to-light ratio than most of the GCs (see Sect. \ref{sect:ML}).
-This is likely a consequence of the elevated mass-to-light ratio of SUCD1 stemming from its large size, while the higher mass-to-light ratios of the GCs are driven by an increased velocity dispersion.
+As can be seen in this figure, the residuals show no dependence on most of the GC parameters such as metallicity, colour, line-of-sight velocity, projected radius or mass-to-light ratio.
+However, as also noted in Fig. \ref{fig:paramters_on_relation}, there is a weak relation with the size and consequently the relaxation time.